ericoporto/ags-manual-wiki/acintro4.md

 ![Yay, we've got a big inventory icon for the key](images/intro4_3.jpg)

-Ok, there are a few other settings on this screen, but let's return to our objective - letting the player pick up the key.
+OK, there are a few other settings on this screen, but let's return to our objective - letting the player pick up the key.
 Remember that the script name is *iKey*, as we'll need it later.